michellevit/Production-Planner/README.txt

       - Under "Advanced settings", click on "Weekly".
       - Choose Monday, Tuesday, Wednesday, Thursday, and Friday.
       - Click "OK" to save the changes.
+- NOTE: the start-scheduled-task.bat does not run via Windows Task Scheduler because to run QODBC via the Task Scheduler requires the (paid) QODBC Remote version

 ----------